jstankowski/QMIV/README.md

 ## 1. Description

 The QMIV framework calculates number of quality metrics, especially related to assessment of immersive video quality.
-The QMIV is a successor of [IV-PSNR software](./README-IVPSNR.md)
+The QMIV is a successor of IV-PSNR software.

 The list of immersive video quality metrics includes:
   * IV-PSNR    - Immersive Video - Peak Signal-to-Noise Ratio
   * IV-SSIM    - Immersive Video - Structural Similarity Index Measure
+  * IV-MS-SSIM - Immersive Video - Multi Scale Structural Similarity Index Measure (experimental)

 In addition the software is able to calculate following "general purpose" metrics:
   * PSNR    - Peak Signal-to-Noise Ratio
   * WS-PSNR - Spherical Weighted - Peak Signal-to-Noise Ratio
   * SSIM    - Structural Similarity Index Measure
+  * MS-SSIM - Multi Scale Structural Similarity Index Measure

 The idea behind the IV-PSNR mertric, its detailed description and evaluation can be found in the paper [IVPSNR]:
 **A. Dziembowski, D. Mieloch, J. Stankowski and A. Grzelka, "IV-PSNR – the objective quality metric for immersive video applications," in IEEE Transactions on Circuits and Systems for Video Technology, doi: [10.1109/TCSVT.2022.3179575](https://doi.org/10.1109/TCSVT.2022.3179575).
 [Available on authors webpage](http://multimedia.edu.pl/?page=publication&section=IV-PSNR---the-objective-quality-metric-for-immersive-video-applications).**

+The idea behind the IV-SSIM mertric, its detailed description and evaluation can be found in the paper [IVSSIM]:
+**A. Dziembowski, W. Nowak, J. Stankowski, "IV-SSIM - The Structural Similarity Metric for Immersive Video", Applied Sciences, Vol. 14, No. 16, Aug 2024, doi: [10.3390/app14167090](https://doi.org/10.3390/app14167090).
+[Available on authors webpage](http://multimedia.edu.pl/?page=publication&section=IV-PSNR---the-objective-quality-metric-for-immersive-video-applications).**

+The QMIV software (former IV-PSNR software) and its architecture is described in following papers [IVSOFT1],[IVSOFT2].

 ## 2. Authors